ansible/awx/awx_collection/TESTING.md

 - assert:
     that:
       - results is failed
-      - '"The provided dict in tower_oauthtoken did not properly contain the token entry" == results.msg'
+      - '"The provided dict in controller_oauthtoken did not properly contain the token entry" == results.msg'
 ```

 - **`Block:`**